 Before the chemical pushers started throwing Diazinon, Dursban, Myrex and Orthene at these insects, they weren’t much of a problem.
 The queens were territorial, there was only one queen per mound and there were very few mounds per acre.
 After the toxic chemical assault, the ants altered their behavior so that there are hundreds to thousands of queens per mound and large numbers of mounds per acre – except on organic sites.
-Here's an organic program that actually works to control this man-made problem.
+Here's the 3-Step organic program that actually works to control this man-made problem.

 It’s important to understand that first the fire ant issue is a man-made problem.

 1. Increase biodiversity.
 Fire ants are more of a problem in new neighborhoods than in older neighborhoods, where there is a more stabilized ecosystem.
-When fire ants are forced to compete, they become less of a problem.
+When fire ants are forced to compete they become less of a problem.
 We must do our part to encourage nature.

 2. Treating the lawn spring and fall with nematodes.
 Treat after sunset and follow-up with ½ inch of irrigation.
 Nematodes are live microscopic worms and need to be applied at the highest recommended rate and in a manor to ensure their survival.

 Individual Mound Treatment